rbonazzola/CardioMesh/README.md

 ## TO-DO
 You can contribute to this repository by solving some of the following and submitting a pull request:
-- The current version of `VTKObject.extractSubpart` does not support saving a VTK file with subpart labels.
+- The current version of `VTKObject.extractSubpart` does not support saving a VTK file with non-numeric subpart labels.
-- Create the `VTKObject.show` method to avoid the need of explicit instantiation of a `Trimesh` object.
 - Eliminate the dependency on the `meshio` library to save the VTK files.